lite-xl/lite-xl.github.io/docs/setup/getting-started.md

 description: Install Lite XL and configure it for your use.
 ---

-# Getting Started

-Setting up Lite XL is easy.
-Lite XL comes in `.zip` or `.tar.gz` packages and installers depending on the platform.

-Lite XL packages marked with `addons` provide extra plugins that improve the out-of-the-box experience.

 ## Install

-Installing Lite XL is usually as simple as downloading the package and extracting it.
-However, here are some platform-specific installation instructions.

-- [Windows]
+Official builds of Lite XL can be obtained from [GitHub releases].
+Alternatively, many package managers also provide Lite XL for installation.
+Finally, you can build Lite XL and install it directly.

-- [Linux]
+- [Install from Releases]
+- [Install from Package Managers]
-- [macOS]
+- [Building and Installing]

-## Portable application
+## Getting Started

-Lite XL stores user configuration in the OS-specific configuration directory.
-This directory is also known as `USERDIR`.

-These paths are checked to determine `USERDIR`:

-1. `<directory_to_lite-xl_binary>/user`
-2. `$LITE_USERDIR`
-3. `$XDG_CONFIG_HOME/lite-xl`
-4. `$HOME/.config/lite-xl` or `$USERPROFILE/.config/lite-xl` on Windows

-In order to create a portable installation of Lite XL, you can create a `user` directory where the executable resides.
-Lite XL will then store configuration data in that directory.
+Once you've installed Lite XL, it should work out-of-the-box.
+Here are some tips and tricks to customize and improve your Lite XL experience on various platforms.

 ## Plugins

-Lite XL can be extended via plugins written in Lua.
+Lite XL can be extended via plugins written in Lua or C.
-In fact, most of Lite XL's features comes from plugins;
+In fact, plugins are a core part of Lite XL's approach to adding features — features not strictly necessary for text editing should be added as plugins.
-the core is kept simple and features are added via plugins if possible.

-Lite XL comes with a set of plugins and users can install more on their own.
-Here are common plugins that most users install:
+Here are a list of plugins that most users would want:

 | Plugin               | Use case
 | ------               | --------